stefanostakas/Bookmark/README.md

-# Bookmark: A Google Book's RESTful API.
+# Bookmark: A Google Books RESTful API.

 A web application that offers a user-friendly interface to the Google Books API, streamlining the search and display process for books.
 With a simple and intuitive search bar, users can quickly find and view detailed information about their desired books.
 The app also includes a feature for saving favorite books to a personal library, complete with HTTP requests (PUT, POST, DELETE) specifically implemented for the book objects in JSON format.
 ## Key Features